EamonKeane/jenkins-blue/README.md

 ```

 # Jenkins Installation and Configuration
-Replace your jenkins url in the hostname, TLS secret name, and TLS secret section of jenkins-values-initial.yaml and jenkins-values.yaml:
+Replace your jenkins url in the hostname, TLS secret name, and TLS secret sections of jenkins-values-initial.yaml and jenkins-values.yaml
-(sed commands shown for mac gnu BSD - on linux replace the four instances in this Readme.md and one in jenkins-initial-install of sed -i '' with sed -i'' https://stackoverflow.com/questions/4247068/sed-command-with-i-option-failing-on-mac-but-works-on-linux)
+* (sed commands shown for mac gnu BSD - on linux replace the four instances in this Readme.md and one in jenkins-initial-install of sed -i '' with sed -i'' https://stackoverflow.com/questions/4247068/sed-command-with-i-option-failing-on-mac-but-works-on-linux)
 ```bash
 sed -i '' -e "s/jenkins\.mysite\.io/$JENKINS_URL/g" jenkins-values.yaml
 ```